tserdyuk/flot-chart/README.md

 - js files - use CommonJS moduling, can be of arbitrary directory structure
 - scss files - can be of arbitrary directory structure
 - jade files - a list of pages translated to html
-- src/env/{profile} - a place for different environment profiles (not used currently)